NilsBaillie/BML-MCVAE/README.md

 The code of this repository is based on the code made by the authors of the article "Monte Carlo Variational Auto-Encoders", it is available at : https://github.com/stat-ml/mcvae/

 The .py files in the 'models' folder have not been modified.
-We were not able to run the initial code so we did adjustements for the main.py and utils.py files.
+We were not able to run the initial code so we had to do slight adjustements in the main.py and utils.py files.

-It is important to use the 1.1 version of the pytorch-lightning package, other packages are also needed, they can be obtained by uncommenting the first lines of the notebooks.
-Also, you will need to comment the files 134 and 135 of the file located at : pytorch-lightning/trainer/optimizers.py
+It is important to use the 1.1 version of the pytorch-lightning package because of deprecated arguments.
+Other packages are also needed, they can be obtained by uncommenting the first lines of the notebooks.
+Also, you will need to comment the lines 134 and 135 of the file located at : pytorch-lightning/trainer/optimizers.py

-The "Toy_experiment" notebook can be run directly on cpu, the 'PPCA' notebook however needs to train several models so it is advised to run it with a gpu on colab for instance.
+The "Toy_experiment" notebook can be run directly on cpu, the 'PPCA' notebook however needs to train several models for a long time so it is advised to run it with a gpu on colab for instance.
-The run this notebook on colab you need to follow the steps :
+To run this notebook on colab you need to follow the steps :

 1) Download every needed file to colab : main.py, utils.py and put the files : __init__,auxilary,encoders,decoders,vaes,samplers,models,normflows(.py)